casework/CASE-Examples/examples/illustrations/inference/README.md

 {
  "@id": "inference-uuid",
  "@type": "Inference",
- "hypothesis": "(hypothesis object under consideration)", "usedMethod": "Reference to the defined process used to evaluate basisEvidence in light of the hypothesis", "evaluationType": "probability", "evidenceEvaluation": 0.95,
+ "basisEvidence": ["(objects forming the basis for inference)", "hypothesis": "(hypothesis object under consideration)", "usedMethod": "Reference to the defined process used to evaluate basisEvidence in light of the hypothesis", "evidenceEvaluation": 0.95,
+ "evaluationType": "probability",
- "evidenceRationale": "The observations are compatible with simulated tests of the hypothesized action", "basisEvidence": ["(objects forming the basis for inference)"] }
+ "evaluationRationale": "The observations are supported by simulated tests of the hypothesized action"] }
 ```